 - ERO receives acknowledgements and notifies the taxpayer.

-- ERO and taxpayer retains wage statements and other tax documents for four years.
+- ERO and taxpayer retain wage statements and other tax documents for four years.

 - ERO either attaches the required documents (if needed) with the e-filed return, electronically submits required attachments via our